 This uncommon Daphne calls the Caucasus Mountains home and we find even its glossy green leaves an ornamental asset but really, one grows Daphne for the flowers.
 This has terminal clusters of narrow yellow flowers which are very pleasant and the fun continues after blooming with good display of showy red fruit.
 Which is where these came from.
 Best in part sun and does great at woodland edge.

-Uncommon species which has proven durable in containers and in the garden where it handled the 12F nasty winter of 2016-17 with equanimity.
+Uncommon species which has proven durable in containers and in the garden where it handled a nasty 12F winter with equanimity.
 Pink-backed white flowers followed by red fruit on stiffly upright stems.
 From Erlangshan in Sichuan growing with the rare Epimedium flavum on a slope with Cardiocrinum in the wet thicket behind.